rithumaria/readmeTrials/README.md

 **To create a nested numbered list use numbers instead of * or - before the words**

-1. First list
+1.First list
-   1. First nested list
+   1.First nested list
-   2. Second nested list
+   2.Second nested list

 **To create a task list place [] before the words and use [x] for marking it has done**